akio-tomiya/ScientificNotation.jl/README.md

 # ScientificNotation

-This is a package to make values and error in the scientific notation
+This is a package to make values and error in the scientific notation.

+<font color="red">This package is a developping package,
+Please use use it carefully.
+There some known bugs.</font>

 # Install and usage
 ```julia